polent/b/content/blog/BridgingtheGapNavigatingAI/BridgingtheGapNavigatingAI.md

 Over my 30-year career as a leading Director and Experience Engineering Specialist at Publicis Sapient, I've witnessed countless technological shifts.
 My passion lies in creating high-performing, accessible webpages — ensuring that non-functional requirements aren't just met but exceeded.
 As AI continues to permeate our industry, I find myself contemplating its impact on our work and how we can harness it without losing the human touch that makes technology truly resonate.

 {% image "./btg.png", "", [], "(min-width: 40em) 960px, 100vw" %}

+## TL;DR?

+This post explores how AI tools can streamline development while highlighting the importance of human oversight.
+It discusses potential risks like overreliance on proprietary tools, lack of specialist input, and limitations in AI’s current capabilities.
+The article emphasizes that human expertise is critical for ensuring accessibility, performance, and compliance, particularly in highly regulated industries.
+Overall, it promotes a balanced approach to AI integration while preserving human creativity and judgment and opportunities for people in technology.

 ## The Current AI Landscape and Potential Pitfalls